NodeScriptLang/guides/src/concepts/endpoints.md

 # Endpoints

 Endpoints allow your graph to be executed by the outside world.
 They are the key to your graphs being called by other systems, and then executing.
-You can build them into your own applications, other no code tools or distribute them to users to consume how they want.
+You can build them into your own applications, other no-code tools or distribute them to users to consume how they want.

 When you publish an endpoint, it becomes available immediately.
-We host the code and make it available on the internet for you, similar to AWS Lambda or Gogole Cloud Run, but without the mess, complicated management and... the need to write code!
+We host the code and make it available on the internet for you, similar to AWS Lambda or Google Cloud Run, but without the mess, complicated management and... the need to write code!

 There are two ways to publish an endpoint: